 Southeast Community College desires to create an accessible community where individuals with disabilities have an equal opportunity to pursue their educational goals, limited only by their abilities, not their disabilities.
 To this end, the College will:

-The Disability and Academic Support Services Office at each campus location has responsibility for coordinating the efforts of the College to comply with the ADA.
+The Student Support and Accommodations Resource Office at each campus location has responsibility for coordinating the efforts of the College to comply with the ADA.
 The office is responsible for working with eligible students to provide and coordinate appropriate academic accommodations.

 SCC also has a TDD (Telecommunication Device for the Deaf).
 The phone number is 402- 437-2702.
 Contact the Student Services Office for more information.